Xe/site/blog/we-have-go-2.markdown

 have gotten as lucky as I have as consistently as I have.

 Releasing a "Go 2" has become a philosophical and political challenge due to the forces that be.
-"Go 2" has kind of gotten the feeling of “this is never going to happen, is it?” with how the political forces within and without the Go team are functioning.
-They seem to have been incrementally releasing new features and using version gating in `go.mod` to make it easier on people instead of a big semver-breaking release.
+"Go 2" has kind of gotten the feeling of "this is never going to happen, is it?" with how the political forces within and without the Go team are functioning.
+They seem to have been incrementally releasing new features and using version gating in `go.mod` to make it easier on people instead of a big release with breaking changes all over the standard library.

 This is pretty great and I am well in favour of this approach, but with all of the changes that have built up there really should be a Go 2 by this point.
 If